Camera-aware Label Refinement for Unsupervised Person Re-identification: Introduction

 \begin{itemize} \item{A novel camera-aware label refinement framework is developed with reliable and fine-grained local labels, which adequately exploits intra-camera similarity to deal with pseudo label noise.}

-\item{We define a new centrality criterion to estimate the utility of node and conduct refinement decaying strategy, which helps refine global labels accurately and optimize the Re-ID model with a self-paced manner.}
+\item{We define a new centrality criterion to estimate the utility of node and conduct refinement decaying strategy, which helps refine global labels accurately and optimize the Re-ID model in a self-paced manner.}

 \item{A camera domain alignment module is proposed to alleviate feature distribution discrepancy caused by the camera bias, which facilitates optimizing the Re-ID model and learning better feature representations.}